AtharvaPagare/100DaysOfMLCode/README.md

 # Day 12
 18/01/2019
 Referred to some concepts regarding Exploratory Data Analysis.
 Also learning about various metrics to determine the quality of a machine learning model.

+# Day 13
+19/01/2019
+Implemented voting classifier to Titanic Dataset but did not achieve a better performance than Rbf kernel based SVM.
+Will try to continue efforts towards Titanic Dataset, but for now I have turned my attention back to convolutional neural networks.
+Went through [AlexNet Research Paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).